ceddah/Mark_Travel_App_MERN-Project/README.md

 ## About the Project:
-This is one of my first MERN Apps, it is a very simple application that helps user keep track of all the places that he has been traveling to.
+MERN Project that is a very simple application which helps user keep track of all the places that he has been traveling to.
 By double clicking on the map user can add a new Entry.